phiresky/masters-thesis/manuscript.md

 We first give an overview over all the preliminaries we need for our work in
 @sec:preliminaries, including reinforcement learning in general, multi-agent reinforcement learning, and the background for the aggregation methods we use.
 Next we describe related work in @sec:relatedwork.
-Then, we describe the details of our contribution in @sec:contribution with details about the policy architecture and the different aggregation methods.
+Then, we describe our contribution in @sec:contribution with details about the policy architecture and the different aggregation methods.
 Our experimental setup, including the specific environments we use to carry out our experiments are described in @sec:experiments.
 Finally, we show and interpret the results of our